Frederick W. Smith

 Frederick Wallace Smith (August 11, 1944 – June 21, 2025) was an American business magnate and investor.
 He was the founder and chairman of FedEx Corporation, the world's largest express transportation company.
 Smith stepped down as CEO in June 2022 and was succeeded by Raj Subramaniam.
-He was considered one of the most successful transportation entrepreneurs in the world.
-At the time of his death, he had an estimated net worth of $5.3 billion according to Forbes.
+Considered one of the most successful transportation entrepreneurs in the world, Smith had an estimated net worth of $5.3 billion at the time of his death according to Forbes.

 Early life

 Frederick Wallace Smith was born in Marks, Mississippi, on August 11, 1944, the son of James Frederick "Fred" Smith, the founder of the Toddle House restaurant chain and the Smith Motor Coach Company (renamed the Dixie Greyhound Lines after The Greyhound Corporation bought a controlling interest in 1931).
-The elder Smith died when his son was only 4, and the boy was raised by his mother and uncles.
+The elder Smith died when his son was only four years old, and the boy was raised by his mother and uncles.

 Smith was crippled by bone disease at a young age but regained his health by age 10.

-He attended elementary school at Presbyterian Day School in Memphis and high school at Memphis University School, and became an amateur pilot as a teen.
+Smith attended elementary school at Presbyterian Day School in Memphis and high school at Memphis University School and became an amateur pilot as a teenager.
+During his teenage years, Smith co-founded Ardent Studios along with childhood friends John Fry and John King.
+The studio would go on to record a number of seminal soul and rock acts on the Stax label and is closely associated with the acclaimed Memphis band Big Star.

-In 1962, Smith entered Yale University for pursuing economics.
+In 1962, Smith entered Yale University to study economics.
 According to some sources, he wrote a paper for an economics class, outlining overnight delivery service, on which he received a "C".
-In fact, in an interview, he said he did not remember the grade.

-Additionally, Smith became a member and eventually the president of the Delta Kappa Epsilon (DKE) fraternity and the Skull and Bones secret society.
+However, in an interview, Smith said that he did not remember the grade.
+Smith became a member and eventually the president of the Delta Kappa Epsilon (DKE) fraternity and the Skull and Bones secret society.
 He received his bachelor's degree in economics in 1966.
-In his college years, he was a friend and DKE fraternity brother of future U.S. president George W. Bush.
+In his college years, Smith was a friend and DKE fraternity brother of future U.S. president George W. Bush.
 Smith was also friends with future U.S. Senator and Secretary of State John Kerry; the two shared an enthusiasm for aviation and were flying partners.

 Marine Corps service

 After graduation, Smith was commissioned in the U.S. Marine Corps, serving for three years (from 1966 to 1969) as a platoon leader and a forward air controller (FAC) in South Vietnam, flying in the back seat of the OV-10.

-He served two tours of duty in the Vietnam War, and was honorably discharged in 1969 with the rank of captain, having received the Silver Star, the Bronze Star, and two Purple Hearts.
+Smith served two tours of duty in the Vietnam War and was honorably discharged in 1969 with the rank of captain, having received the Silver Star, the Bronze Star, and two Purple Hearts.